slsa-framework/oss-na24-slsa-workshop/README.md

 2. A GitHub account
 3. A docker registry account (alternatively you can use GitHub registry)

+## Installation

+Get ready with everyting installed prior to joinging the workshop, by following the [installation instructions](./INSTALLATION.md).

 ## Schedule

 The schedule and presentations are available in the [slides](https://docs.google.com/presentation/d/1w3AWWdXQ8ePoT50R6Ujs-Ji_aXGBa1HmxHBcQIGgH2Q).